Sukhorskyy/puzzle/README.md

 Puzzle game

-The program checks whether the entered combination is winning The program consists of one module called puzzle.py
+The program checks whether the entered combination is winning.
+The program consists of one module called puzzle.py